-The Association recognized \$10,081 in fines and cost recovery related to discipline orders during the year, compared to \$50,941 in fiscal 2022.
+The Association recognized \$17,500 in fines and cost recovery related to discipline orders during the year, compared to \$10,081 in fiscal 2023.
 Cost recoveries and fines resulting from discipline orders are recognized in the year received and are not budgeted.

-The overall increase in revenue, together with a positive variance in expenses of approximately \$99,000 resulted in an excess of revenue over expenditures of \$123,512, compared to a budget surplus of \$1,726 and prior year surplus of \$183,766.
+The overall increase in revenue, together with a positive variance in expenses of approximately \$197,000 resulted in an excess of revenue over expenditures of \$286,343, compared to a budget surplus of \$46,883 and prior year surplus of \$123,512.

-The positive variance in expenses comes from a number of areas, the most significant of which are conduct and discipline, national initiatives and IT costs.
-While professional development costs were under budget, this was partially offset by a reduction in related revenue.
-Overall positive variances were somewhat offset by increases in payroll and interest charges.
-While practice inspection costs increased, this is offset by a corresponding increase in revenue from practice inspection.
+The positive variance in expenses comes from a number of areas, the most significant of which are salaries and benefits, conduct and discipline, national initiatives and IT costs.
+While professional development costs were under budget, this was more than offset by a reduction in related revenue, with a net negative variance of \$18,385 as noted above.

-Conduct and discipline showed a positive budget variance of \$83,552 and year over year positive variance of \$89,402.
+Conduct and discipline showed a positive budget variance of \$89,420 and a year over year positive variance of \$7,412.
 Given the nature of this expense, it is difficult to budget as it is not possible to determine the timing, nature, and complexity of disciplinary matters in any given year.
 The annual budget is based on a rolling 5-year average of conduct and discipline costs.
 Included in conduct and discipline costs are Association legal fees, investigation costs and tribunal costs, which include legal fees, transcription services and other costs related to a discipline hearing.

 National initiatives are the provincial share of certain initiatives completed collectively by CPA Canada and the Provincial, Territorial and Bermudian CPA bodies (PTBs) via the Council of Chief Executives (CCE).
 The budget is developed by the CCE and CPA Canada processes financial transactions throughout the year based on the budget with an adjustment at year end to reflect the actual spend.
+These costs were \$25,181 under budget for the year, mainly in the area of branding as many initiatives were curtailed during the year.